AE9RB/closure-script/README.md

 Googlyscript - An experience with Google Closure.

+* Server-side templates free you from the browser security model.
+ERB and Haml or add your own.
 * Every Google Closure compiler.jar option is supported.
 * Every SoyToJsSrcCompiler.jar option is supported.
 * Easy to install rack middleware.
 Works in frameworks or stand-alone.